jaret-queercoded/quee/README.md

 # quee
-quee is a work in progress game engine using SDL2
+quee is a work in progress game engine using SDL2 and Lua

 ## Building
 ### Linux